Rockylars/Wulfram/docs/characters/Oreb/idea.md

 ### How does Oreb gain access to the Mega Satan fight?

-Oreb can only gain key pieces by sacrifice rooms, stairway or red angel rooms.
+Oreb can only gain key pieces by birthright, sacrifice rooms, stairway or red angel rooms.